daos-stack/daos/docs/admin/predeployment_check.md

 stack allocation to fall-back from DAOS mmap()'ed way into Argobots preferred allocation method.

+vm.max_map_count default value (65530) needs to be bumped to a much more higher value (1M) to better fit with the DAOS needs for the expected huge number of concurrent ULTs if we want all their stacks to be mmap()'ed.

 For RPM installations, this is achieved through installed `/etc/sysctl.d/10-daos_server.conf` file.